Meet Maritime Trainee Brage

 If you find the maritime sector interesting, applying for the Norwegian Shipping Owners Maritime Trainee program is an excellent opportunity to get a diversified view of the sector and your company.
 You need to show interest in shipping, either through your studies or work.
 I took a bachelor's in economics before I altered my route and got a master's degree in Shipping Management.
 I believe it was the combination of the two that helped me land a job in the Trainee Program.

 My best advice would be to go abroad, as early as possible.
-It was the exchange year in the U.S. that I did during high school that kick started the idea of an international career and has pushed me to go abroad many times since.
-If you have the possibility to take a whole degree or a semester abroad, I believe this will broaden your horizon and benefit you considerably.
+It was the exchange year in the U.S. that I did during high school that kickstarted the idea of an international career and has pushed me to go abroad many times since.
+If you can take a whole degree or a semester abroad, I believe this will broaden your horizons and benefit you considerably.

 25 February 2022